"A massage is more than dim lights and easy listening music. It may feel like a pampering treat, but that does not mean it is any less Therapeutic."

 "Investment in your health is the best investment one will ever make."

-Massage therapist NEVER diagnose an injury.
-It is advised that one must always seek a medical professional first, if one is experiencing any problems.
-Below is a list of a few conditions, but not limited to, that can be treated with massage therapy and bodywork.
+Massage therapists NEVER diagnose an injury.
+It is advised that one must always seek a medical professional first, if one is experiencing any constant problems.
+Below is a list of a few conditions (of which our therapists are not limited to) that can be treated with massage therapy and bodywork.

 Posterior-Medial Shin Splints